Raniconduh/py2c/README.md

 ## Troubleshooting:

 On the event a python file does not compile, carefully read the error message and from which program the error message originates.
-Often times, the c linker will throw a bunch of errors if a specific library is not linked.
-For now, the only remedy is to manually edit the py2c shell file to include the linker command for the specific library.
+Often times, the C linker will throw a bunch of errors if a specific library is not linked.
+Sometimes, the issue will be with linking the python library to the compiled C program.
+You can see if this is the case by passing `-l` or `-lpython` to py2c.
+If an error is encountered, py2c will tell you to use the `-l` or `-lpython` flags.
+However, this message will apear if any error whatsoever is encountered.

+If the linker throws an error, pass the `-l` or `-lpython` flags to py2c:

+    `py2c -o file file.py -l`

+	`py2c -o file file.py -lpython`

 If you cannot solve your issue, feel free to open an issue on the github [issue board](https://github.com/Raniconduh/py2c/issues)